 The most recommended control measure to implement to reduce risks is to rely on machinery and safeguarding rather than a change of system when working.
 The employer checks that their workforce is properly trained and that they are using the safest possible sharps to prevent any serious injury.

 When selecting the correct sharps equipment these are the elements you need to consider:

 - The features of the device that could be a hazard.

 - How in control are you over the device?

 To manage the risks of injuries, you need to attend the relevant training course.
 The training will cover the following topics:

 - Harmful biological agents associated.

 COSHH: Hazardous Substances on a Construction Site

-Take a look at our guide on where COSHH hazards such as SHARPS can be found on site and how they can affect you here.
+Take a look at our guide on where COSHH hazards such as sharp objects can be found on-site and how they can affect you here.

 Back to News View Our Courses